thewatermethod/dont-dream/content/playbooks/beefcake.md

 **Choose one**

 - You are a peak physical specimen.
 Take +1 to rolls involving running, jumping, or climbing.
-- You’ve worked really hard on your body Take +1 to rolls involving charm
+- You’ve worked really hard on your body.
+Take +1 to rolls involving charm
-- You cut an imposing figure Take +1 to rolls involving intimidation
+- You cut an imposing figure.
+Take +1 to rolls involving intimidation
 </div>

 </div>